believemaster/PHP-Small-projects/README.md

 ## Why Learned php ?
 It's kinda funny but i learned php for increasing my web development skills and know what it takes to build a website like php and this project contains the all php basics from scratch and also include some small small core-php projects.
+And as i was in my 5th Semester of B.Tech(Computer Science and Engineering) I was having my web develoment subject and for that i learned this php.

 ## Can You Use This :
 Yes ofcourse.
 This is made purely open so that other developers can use this app so that they can learn and include this in their own projects.